jmlivingston/jml-config/README.md

 # jml-config

-Base configurations for JavaScript, React, and Prettier.
+Base configurations for JavaScript, React, and Prettier

 ## Installation